 Maybe you can relate.

-I used to, but not to excess, mind you :-), pour over cookbooks (especially the dessert section – cough-cough), dreaming about everything I could make.
-Then I'd try a fancy recipe like Stuffed Chicken Breasts or Candy Cane Shaped Cookies Dipped in Chocolate.
+I used to, pour over cookbooks (especially the dessert section – cough-cough), dreaming about all of the amazing things that I could make.
+Then I’d try a fancy recipe like Stuffed Chicken Breasts or Candy Cane Shaped Cookies Dipped in Chocolate.

-Well, it's not that this busy momma doesn't still like to play in the kitchen (I think I told you all about my 2 days of attempting to make a dairy-free, sugar-free caramel so I could make mock Samoa Girl Scout Cookies), but times have changed.
+Well, it’s not that this busy momma doesn’t still like to play in the kitchen, but times have changed.

 stressed out to the max way too busy :-).)